Hossein Valamanesh: Early life and education

 Hossein Valamanesh was born in Tehran, Iran on 2 March 1949.
 He worked with theatre director Bijan Mofid from 1968 to 1971, and graduated from at the Tehran School of Art in Tehran in 1970.

 He emigrated to Perth, Western Australia, in 1973, and while living there travelled to remote Aboriginal communities in WA, where he felt a connection between their ancient culture and his own Persian culture.
 He worked with the Round Earth Company and Aboriginal children.

 He continued his art education at the South Australian School of Art after moving to Adelaide in 1974, graduating in 1977.

 Art practice and works

 His work, which includes sculpture, painting, installation, and video art explores "the paradoxes of selfhood, existence and being".
 It has been described as "known and loved for its spare aesthetic sensibility, parred back form and poetic visual imagery".
 He used natural materials, such as ochres, sand and stones, as well as leaves, branches, and twigs, and drew inspiration from Sufi philosophy and Persian poetry, in particular that of the poet Djalâl ad-Dîn Rûmî (aka Rumi).
-He also employedd human forms and shadows.
+He also employed human forms and shadows.

 He completed a number of major public art commissions, many with his wife Angela Valamanesh, also an artist.